taco-org/tacolens/README.md

    npm run start
    ```

 4. A new Excel workbook should open automatically along with the add-in.
-Users can also use this add-in for their Excel workbooks by opening one Excel file (e.g., the provided demo.xlsx file).
+Users can also use this add-in for their Excel workbooks by opening one Excel file (e.g., the **demo.xlsx** file we provided).
 To hide or open this add-in, users can click the **TACO Add-in** icon.

 5. By clicking **Generate the Entire Graph**, the add-in will generate the formula graph for the current sheet using the representation of TACO.
 Users can zoom in/out and pan to explore different parts of the formula graph.